metrico/qryn-client/README.md

 ## Error Handling

-qryn-client provides error handling mechanisms to catch and handle errors that may occur during API requests.
+gigapipe-client provides error handling mechanisms to catch and handle errors that may occur during API requests.
 You can use the `.catch()` method to catch errors and implement fallback logic, such as using a backup client.

 ```javascript
 const lokiResponse = await client.loki.push([stream1, stream2]).catch(error => {